luqiang21/Learning-Notebook/C++_notes.md

       1. Derived destructor
       1. Base destructor

+#### What is a virtual function?
+- Virtual function is a function in the base class with keyword virtual declared, and the goal is to let the user know that this function is meant to be overridden (or redefined) by the derived class.

+#### What is a static variable?

+- A static variable will retain its value between function calls.

+#### What is a static member variable?

+- A static member variable means that the variable is shared between all instances of the class.

+    - That means, instead of each instance having a copy of the variable, all instances share this variable.
+It is often preferred to save space especially when the variable is an object of a class.
+Likewise for static functions and classes.
+There is only one copy of the variable.
+The idea is that creating and cleaning up the instances can be a computationally expensive process, if it can be made static, it is a good idea to speed up execution of the program.

+    - On the flip side, it can also be expensive to use a static variable.
+If using a static variable requires the CPU to fetch the variable from slower memory, rather than having it in the cache or stack.
+Each fetch from slower memory slows down execution time.

 ## Essential Interview Problems
 1. what will be the output of `cout << 25u - 50;` ?